LeoChen21/LeoC.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-This serves as a documentation of all that I've done and a presentation of all projects that I have or will complete.
+This serves as a documentation of all that I've done.

 ![](../images/Hero-Image.png)